codex-academy/CleanYourCode/steps/promises.md

 });
 ```

 This is pretty standard Node code but it can soon become messy.
-Luckily there is an alternative.
+Luckily there's an alternative.

 ## Promises

 [Promises](https://www.promisejs.org/) make callbacks easier to work with.
 They also make your code more [composable](http://stackoverflow.com/questions/2887013/what-does-composability-mean-in-context-of-functional-programming/2887024#2887024).

-> A promise represents the eventual result of an asynchronous operation.
+> A promise is the eventual result of an asynchronous operation.

 There are various Promises modules we will be using.
-Let's look at [bluebird](https://github.com/petkaantonov/bluebird) first.
+Let's look at [Bluebird](https://github.com/petkaantonov/bluebird) first.
 You can install it from npm using `npm install bluebird`

-> Promises are natively supported in the newest version of Node JS (from version 4) \o/
+> Promises are natively supported in the newest version of Node.JS (from version 4) \o/

 Here's an example of reading files using a callback: